edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 );
 ```

-But Deserialize is much more common (and rigorous).
+But deserializing into a Rust type is much more common (and rigorous).
 If you have an Account struct that implements Deserialize, you can use serde_json to deserialize the result into an Account.

 ```rust
 #[derive(Debug, Deserialize)]